• Skip to primary navigation

 • Sub Sandwich Bar: For large families, send them all the fixings to set up a sub sandwich bar.
 Start with various sub rolls, then in individual disposable containers, place items like shredded lettuce, sliced cheese, tomatoes, pickles, and peppers.
 For condiments, buy small mayo and mustards, then top it all off with some bags of chips.

-• Salad Bar: A salad bar is nice for the health-conscious recipient.
-You can chop vegetables like cucumber, onions, tomatoes, broccoli, and peppers, then put them in individual disposable containers.
+• Salad Bar: You can chop vegetables like cucumber, onions, tomatoes, broccoli, and peppers, then put them in individual disposable containers.
 You could add on shredded chicken, ham, salami, or any other sliced meats for protein.
 Top it off with croutons and a few varieties of salad dressing.

 • Taco Bar: The perfect idea for families with kids!
 Everyone seems to really enjoy the flavors of tacos and Mexican food.
 And there are lots of different options to make it unique and different.
 Consider including some Mexican appetizers, taco meat, salsa, and Mexican salad.
 Don't forget a Mexican-themed dessert.

-• Baked Potato Bar: It's easy to bake large potatoes and then fill containers with toppings.
-This option can also be a great option for a health-conscious meal.
+• Baked Potato Bar: It’s easy to bake large potatoes and then fill containers with toppings.
 Try some of these topping ideas for a baked potato bar.

 Looking for more food bar ideas you can take to a meal train recipient?